Abstract

 Species Distribution Models

-The MST incorporates 17,333 species distribution models from five complementary data sources, each providing unique taxonomic or geographic coverage:
+The MST incorporates 17,333 species distribution models from two complementary data sources:

 AquaMaps Global Species Distribution Models (17,550 species): AquaMaps provides suitability models for marine species (excluding birds) at global scale.
 Native resolution (0.5° Half-Degree Cell Authority File; ~55 km at equator) was downscaled to 0.05° (~5.5 km) using bilinear interpolation, following methods in ingest_aquamaps_to_sdm_duckdb.qmd.
 Models provide continuous suitability values [0-100%] based on environmental envelopes including depth, temperature, salinity, primary productivity, and sea ice concentration.
 The downscaling process involved: (1) reading monthly HDF files from AquaMaps, (2) applying bilinear interpolation to match the 0.05° Bio-Oracle reference grid, (3) masking to BOEM Planning Areas with 10 km buffer, and (4) validating against contemporary OBIS/GBIF occurrence records.